Greatest Works of Art

-Greatest Works of Art (最偉大的作品 (最伟大的作品, Zuì Wěidà de Zuòpǐn)) is the fifteenth studio album by Taiwanese singer Jay Chou, released on 15 July 2022 through JVR Music.
-It is Chou's first album since his fourteenth studio album Jay Chou's Bedtime Stories and was preceded by five singles released from 2018 to 2022—"Waiting for You" with Gary Yang, "If You Don't Love Me, It's Fine", "Won't Cry" with Mayday vocalist Ashin, "Mojito" and the title track.
+Greatest Works of Art (最偉大的作品 (最伟大的作品, Zuì Wěidà de Zuòpǐn)) is the fifteenth studio album by Taiwanese singer-songwriter Jay Chou, released on 15 July 2022 by JVR Music.
+It is Chou's first album since Jay Chou's Bedtime Stories in 2016.
+The album draws inspiration from European art, and features genres such as pop, R&B, and soft rock.

+Greatest Works of Art was preceded by six singles released from 2018 to 2022—"Waiting for You" with Gary Yang, "If You Don't Love Me, It's Fine", "Won't Cry" with Mayday vocalist Ashin, "Mojito", and the title track "Greatest Works of Art."
 The song "I Truly Believe" was released in 2019 as the theme for the 2019 Chinese action film Skyfire.
-The title track and "Still Wandering" also had music videos shot for them, which were released in July 2022.
+The title track and "Still Wandering" also had music videos shot for them, released in July 2022.

+The album experienced commercial success, selling over 200,000 copies in its first week of release in Taiwan and went on to become the country's best-selling album of 2022.
+It additionally peaked at number one on the Hong Kong album charts and the top-forty in Australia and New Zealand.
+It was the best-selling album of 2022 worldwide in pure sales, and holds the record for highest first-week sales, selling five million copies upon release in China in July 2022.

 Background

-The album, named for its title track, is an homage to modern European art and culture; Chou himself is an avid art collector.
-Prior to its release, Chou said the material would be "old sounds recorded with vintage instruments".
+The album, named for its title track, is an homage to modernist European art and culture, with Chou himself being an avid art collector.
+Prior to the album's release, Chou said the material would be "old sounds recorded with vintage instruments".

 Greatest Works of Art attracted attention due to users leaving low ratings for the album on Douban prior to its release, which Douban later removed and apologised for allowing in a post on Weibo.